FortRise/FortRise/README.md

 # TowerFall Adventure
 It's a mod for [TowerFall Dark World](http://www.towerfall-game.com/) created by Matt Thorson.

-TowerFall Adventure is a Dark World level loader that loads both *.oel file (Not yet), and *.json file with a workshop-like button.
+TowerFall Adventure is a mod for Dark World that loads level with ~~both *.oel file~~ (Not yet), and *.json file with a workshop-like button.

 ### Installation
 Go to the Releases page, and download the AdventurePatch.zip files.
 After downloading it, extract all of the contents